Ferries from

 How much is the ferry from Northern Ireland to Scotland?

-Northern Ireland to Scotland ferry offers and discounts
+Booking Northern Ireland to Scotland ferry tickets

 We recommend booking your Northern Ireland to Scotland ferry tickets in advance to get them at the best price.
 The cheapest ferries from Northern Ireland to Scotland are usually out of season and at off-peak times.
-Visit our special offers page to take advantage of all the latest Northern Ireland to Scotland ferry discounts and to find the cheapest ferry to Scotland.

 Ferries from Northern Ireland to Scotland